 In another example from the Dresses page, Boohoo utilises different styles of photography to keep customers engaged by alternating images of the model in full view with close-up shots.

 Digital comp shopping allows for a more holistic understanding of brand positioning and strategy as all items are visible online and easily viewed within a single screen.
-Valuable information from assortment mix to pricing and markdown information are available in just a few clicks.
+Valuable information from assortment mix to pricing and markdown information is available in just a few clicks.

-Shein.com’s sales banner includes multiple sales displays with call to action on the homepage to lure viewers.
+Shein.com’s sales banner includes multiple sales displays with a call to action on the homepage to lure viewers.

 When it comes to promotion visibility, physical stores may not have the capability of conveying the mechanism as clearly.
-Certain stores may not have promotional items set up during the time of visit, whereas online surveying allows for constant display of such items during its duration.
+Certain stores may not have promotional items set up during the time of visit, whereas online surveying allows for the constant display of such items during its duration.
 Digital comp shopping also allows daily monitoring which helps brands map out discount cycles of their competitors.

 Findings from comp shopping activities are also shared with designers and merchandisers in order to build a strategy around assortment, pricing and merchandising.
 With digital comp shopping, more comprehensive information sharing methods can be conducted.
 Clearer and more structured images with accurate measurements can be shared with minimal effort.
 Not to mention the geographical convenience that online surveying offers, allowing brands to analyse their competitors from continents away.
 Digital comp shopping also eradicates the restrictions of weather, store operating hours, crowds and even heavy traffic.
 Essentially, it can be done anytime, anywhere.